The True Tale of “Heaven’s Trail”

 Finally, at the end of the discussion, a photographer named Thomas Zimmer, claimed his photo.
 He explained how it had been downloaded without his permission, then shared without attribution, across the internet, writing, “Now I see my image everywhere floating around the internet with a wrong title, all this nonsense about this place in Ireland and so on.
 This makes me sad.
 I try to fight against this ongoing copyright violations, but it is a neverending story.”

 In his blog post, “My God, It’s Full of Stars,” Zimmer tells the true tale of a chance every photographer dreams of: a moment when stars and opportunity align for a shot too beautiful to be believed, too captivating to be forgotten.
 As he explains it, it happened on a freezing night in November on Sylt, a German island on the North Sea.
 After shooting with no gloves from 4-8 p.m. his hands were so numb he could hardly move them.
 He was exhausted, hungry and ready to go home.
 But when he packed up his camera equipment and started walking down the wooden stairway over the dunes to his car, he looked back to see a vision that he had to try capturing: the Milky Way, visible on this moonless night, “in all its glory,” perfectly aligned with the stairs.
 He thought the shot needed something more, so he tried lighting it with his flashlight.
 Then he decided it needed a human figure.
 He was all alone, so he set the self timer.
 Because the shutter opened as he was running with his flashlight on, the stairs are illuminated in the last shot of the series, which needed very little editing and very few Photoshop effects.
-Close to two million hits attest to its power.
+More than two million hits attest to its power.

 The final result is visual poetry that communicates the wordless awe we sometimes feel in the beauty of nature.
 You instinctively understand this when you see the photo.
 But without Thomas Zimmer’s story, you would never know that this is a real place, in Germany, not Ireland.
 “Heaven’s Trail” does not exist, but the stairway in the dunes does.
 You could travel there to see it, but you could also find it anywhere else in the world, on any trail through the darkness.
 You might even find it someday, as Thomas Zimmer did, one clear, moonless night,when the Milky Way spins into view and you happen to look up and see it, perfectly aligned with reality.